On this page

-Then your child may have attention deficit hyperactivity disorder, or ADHD.
+Then your child may have attention deficit hyperactivity disorder (ADHD).

-This disorder often begins between the ages of 3 and 6 years, according to the National Institute of Mental Health (NIMH).
-And it’s not just a childhood disease: ADHD may continue through the teenage years and into adulthood (see sidebar).
-According to the Centers for Disease Control and Prevention (CDC), approximately 11% of children 4-17 years of age (6.4 million) have been diagnosed with ADHD as of 2011.
+This disorder often begins between ages 3 and 6, according to the National Institute of Mental Health (NIMH).
+And it’s not just a childhood disease.
+ADHD may continue through the teenage years and into adulthood.

 - inattentive (trouble focusing, following instructions, and finishing tasks)

 - hyperactive-impulsive (constantly on the go, talking excessively, and interrupting others)

 - combined (symptoms of both inattention and hyperactivity-impulsivity)

 Studies show that the number of children being diagnosed with ADHD continues to increase, according to the Centers for Disease Control and Prevention (CDC).
 About 11% of children ages 4 to 17 (6.4 million kids) have been diagnosed with ADHD as of 2011, up from 7.8% in 2003, according to the CDC.
 Child psychiatrist Tiffany R. Farchione, M.D., who reviews drugs at the U.S. Food and Drug Administration (FDA) to treat ADHD, says that increase might be because of greater public awareness of the disorder and psychiatric illnesses in general.

 Boys (13.2%) were more likely than girls (5.6%) to have ever been diagnosed with ADHD.
 Boys also are more likely to have the hyperactive-impulsive type, which is easier to spot than the quieter child who is inattentive, says Farchione.